ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

     # Check if the query succeeded
     assert_that(query.succeeded()).described_as(
         # Use the query description to provide more information about
-        # the interrogation and the reason for the failure
+        # the query and the reason for the failure
         f"The following query is expected to succeed:\n{query.describe()}"

         # Provide a list of events in the tracer at the time of evaluation